-I then find myself for the next day and run up until he said it was supposed to rain praying to the weather gods to deliver on their promise!
+I then find myself for the next day, and run up until he said it was supposed to rain, praying to the weather gods to deliver on their promise!

-I am sure this goes both ways for our female farmers with loyal lads, but for me its definitely a common occurrence.
-I often discuss who is getting what with my girl friends who are also in ‘ag’ relationships.
+I am sure this goes both ways, for our female farmers with loyal lads, but for me was definitely a common occurrence.
+I often discussed who is getting what with my girl-friends who were also in ‘ag’ relationships.
 Take-aways tend to become regulars on your call history.

-‘If a job isn’t done properly, it isn’t worth doing at all’ something my dad always used to tell me, an ethos he got taught and lived by growing up on a farm in Scotland.
+‘If a job isn’t done properly, it isn’t worth doing at all,’ something my Dad always used to tell me, an ethos he got taught and lived by growing up on a farm in Scotland.

-The most important tip I think I can give any of you is to GO WITH THE FLOW, I get reminded of this frequently by my other half and as infuriating as I find it sometimes it definitely is the key to making the relationship work.
-I never don’t think I ever resented the phrase ‘we will see’ as much as I did when dating a farmer.
+The most important tip I think I can give any of you is to GO WITH THE FLOW, I would get reminded of this frequently by my other half and as infuriating as I found it at time, it definitely is the key to making the relationship work.
+I don’t think I ever resented the phrase ‘we will see’ as much as I did when dating a farmer.

 Photo credit: Rachel Churches